getsentry/sentry.engineering/data/blog/formatting-sql-on-the-frontend.md

 ## Conclusion

-If you're using Sentry's "Queries" feature, and you're looking at formatted queries, you're looking at the output of this formatter!
+If you're using Sentry's "Queries" feature, and you're looking at formatted queries, you're looking at the output of this formatter.
 I read online somewhere that once you understand parsers, you start to see everything as a parsing problem.
 After this project, I'm starting to agree.

 ## Resources